Busr ibn Abi Artat: Military service under Mu'awiya

-During the First Muslim Civil War (656–661), Busr was a staunch supporter of the governor of Syria, Mu'awiya ibn Abi Sufyan, against Caliph Ali.
+During the First Fitna (656–661), Busr was a staunch supporter of the Umayyad governor of Syria, Mu'awiya ibn Abi Sufyan, against Caliph Ali.
 He won over to Mu'awiya's side the prominent Kindite leader Shurahbil ibn Simt.
 In 657, Busr fought in Mu'awiya's army against the forces of Ali at the Battle of Siffin.
 The battle ended in a stalemate and an agreement by Ali and Mu'awiya to arbitrate the conflict; Busr was the sole member of Mu'awiya's party to strongly oppose the decision to arbitrate.
-Busr soon after appears as one of the commanders of anti-Ali mutineers in Egypt in 658, alongside Mu'awiya ibn Hudayj al-Kindi and Maslama ibn Mukhallad al-Ansari.
+Busr soon after appears as one of the commanders of anti-Alid mutineers in Egypt in 658, alongside Mu'awiya ibn Hudayj al-Kindi and Maslama ibn Mukhallad al-Ansari.
 Ali's governor in Egypt, Qays ibn Sa'd, described Busr as one of the "lions of the Arabs", by dint of his courage.
 Egypt ultimately fell to Mu'awiya's loyalists during a campaign by Amr in the summer of 658.